← All articles

 Africa: telcos are the financial system

 In Sub-Saharan Africa, the mobile operator is the bank for a huge share of the population, which makes it the most natural DCB region on the map.
-The GSMA’s State of the Industry Report on Mobile Money found that more than US$2 trillion flowed through mobile money wallets globally in 2025, and around US$1.4 trillion of that moved through Sub-Saharan Africa alone.
-The “big four” wallets — M-Pesa, MTN MoMo, Airtel Money, and Orange Money — each reach tens of millions of users; MTN MoMo alone reported roughly 69.5 million monthly active users at the end of 2025.
+The GSMA’s State of the Industry Report on Mobile Money 2026 found that more than US$2 trillion flowed through mobile money wallets globally in 2025, and US$1.4 trillion of that was transacted in Sub-Saharan Africa.
+The “big four” wallets — M-Pesa, MTN MoMo, Airtel Money, and Orange Money — each reach tens of millions of users; MTN MoMo alone reported 69.5 million monthly active customers at the end of 2025.

 This matters because in much of Africa the line between “mobile money” and “carrier billing” is blurry by design: the same phone number is the account.
 A few markets worth mapping:

-- Nigeria — the continent’s largest gaming audience and one of the eight most-unbanked countries globally.
-Operators MTN, Airtel, and Glo dominate connections; on the wallet side OPay and PalmPay process tens of millions of daily transactions.
-Card penetration is low; phone-based payment is the default.
+• Nigeria — one of the continent’s largest gaming audiences and one of the eight most-unbanked countries globally.
+Operators MTN, Airtel, and Glo dominate connections; on the wallet side OPay and PalmPay are the default consumer wallets.
+Card penetration is low; phone-based payment is the norm.

 What wins here: value-priced titles, anything with frequent small top-ups, and games that lean into the “no bank account required” reality.
 Avoid pricing models that assume a card on file.